rmscoal/GTRUCryptography/README.md

 **Hello everyone**

 ### What is this project?
 > This project is a Python program for my undergraduate thesis.
 It is a program to run a NTRU-like cryptography system called GTRU (a Group-based NTRU-like cryptosystem).
 The intention of this program is to measure the speed of its encryption and decryption process.
 In addition, it also totals the time with building the key.
-There are or will be two versions.
-The first version is under the group Z^n.
-Meanwhile the second version will be under a poly-Z group.
+There are or will be two versions for each group being used.
+The first group is the group Z^n.
+Meanwhile the second group is a poly-Z group.
+On each group, there will be two versions.
+One will be using lower triangle matrix for its private key and the other one will be using a circulant matrix derived from an NTRU polynomial. **The folders VersionOne and VersionTwo belongs to the first group**.
 On the last step of this project, the speeds will be compared to RSA, a well-known cryptosystem that is currently being in many security feature as a public-key cryptosystem.
 The test message for testing the is provided in test_message.

 ### What do I use in this project?